Nearsoft/apprentice/terminal/terminal.md

 #### Other casual commands

-These are another handful of useful commands, to give you more vision of your environment while using the terminal, when everything seems dark.
+These are another handful of useful commands, that give you more vision of your environment while using the terminal, when everything seems dark.

-To know what's the user you are currently using
+To know what's the user you are currently using:
 ```
 danielvilla@Daniels-MacBook-Air:~/apprentice$ whoami
 danielvilla
 ```
-To know the name of the machine you are currently on
+To know the name of the machine you are currently on:
 ```
 danielvilla@Daniels-MacBook-Air:~/apprentice$ hostname
 Daniels-MacBook-Air.local

 ```
-To display a beautiful calendar
+To display a beautiful calendar:
 ```
 danielvilla@Daniels-MacBook-Air:~/apprentice$ cal
      March 2018